From Humble Beginnings Come Great Things (A Borah Love Story)

 Borah Peak will be my new Shaw Mountain.

-What is your BHD?
+What is your Big Hairy Dream?